Skin name: Balang

-Born in 1947 in his father’s country of Ngalyindi, Bununggurr was an inquisitive child, constantly asking questions of his culture and art.
-After attending school at the Milingimbi Mission, Bununggurr worked on the Milingimbi housing team, and as a cowboy/stockman at Nangalala station and later at the Murwangi Cattle Station near Mulgurrum.
+Born in 1947 with his birth registered at Milingimbii Island, NT Bununggurr was an inquisitive child, constantly asking questions about his culture and art.
+After attending school at the Milingimbi Mission, Bununggurr worked on the Milingimbi housing team, as a cowboy/stockman at Nangalala station and later at the Murwangi Cattle Station near Mulgurrum.

-A song man for his community, Bununggurr has also toured domestically and internationally with David Gulpili in the 1970’s and 1980’s.
-In 1980’s, Bununggurr and fellow song men Jimmy Djamanba and Peter Milanyga formed the band Wak Wak Jungi, performing around Australia and overseas.
-Bununggurr has also performed several time with Charles MacMahon’s band Gondwanaland, collaborating with them in their 1994 album Traveling.
+A song man for his community, Bununggurr also toured nationally and internationally with David Gulpilil in the 1970s and 1980s.
+Bununggurr and fellow song men Jimmy Djamanba and Peter Milanyga formed the band Wak Wak Jungi during the 1980s, performing around Australia and overseas.
+Bununggurr has also performed several times with Charlie McMahon’s band Gondwanaland, collaborating with them in their 1994 album Travelling.

-Bununggurr has been apart of many projects throughout his career including: music, painting, carving and film.
+Bununggurr has played a part in many projects throughout his career including: music, painting, carving and film.
 Bununggurr continues to be a sought after artist.